attilasomogyi/long-term-relationship-agreement/README.rst

 may arise in our relationship.
 We will also work together to find solutions that are fair and equitable for both of us.

+This means that all parties in the relationship will make an effort to find common ground and reach a compromise when issues or disagreements arise.
+They will also work together to find solutions that are fair and equitable for both parties involved.
+This approach can help to resolve conflicts in a constructive and healthy way and maintain a strong and long-term relationship.
+By compromising and finding a mutually beneficial solutions, it can help to avoid resentment, power struggles, and build a more resilient relationship.

 Emotional Support
 -----------------